Term Insurance Riders India: LIC Guide

 1) What is the difference between term insurance and term riders?

-A term insurance plan is the base policy that gives life cover during the policy term.
-A rider is an add-on benefit that covers a specific risk, such as accident, disability, or critical illness.
+A term insurance plan is the primary base policy that provides a large life cover payout if the insured passes away during the policy term.
+A rider is an optional, supplementary benefit that covers a specific risk, such as an accident, total disability, or a critical illness.

-2) Are LIC term insurance riders worth it?
+2) Are LIC term insurance riders actually worth the extra cost?

-3) Can I add riders after buying the policy?
+3) Can I add LIC riders after buying the base policy?

 5) Which are the best term insurance riders in India for family protection?